tdial2000/ILEX/docs/source/Theory/polarisation_fractions.rst

 Polarisation Fractions
 ----------------------

-The following is a list of common ways to calculate the integrated polarisation fraction of a time profile.
+The following is a list of polarisation fraction equations used by ILEX to measure to total frequency-time averaged polarisation fractions within an FRB or any radio profile with full polarisation.

 We will first define :math:`Q(t), U(t)` to be our Linear polarisation modes and :math:`V(t)` the Circular Polarisation as a function of time, assuming we have averaged in frequency. :math:`I(t)` is the total power profile.
 The uncertainty in these quantities are :math:`\sigma_{X}`, where :math:`X` is the Stokes parameter.
 For the following I will assume :math:`Q, U, V` ect.